andersnoren/sullivan/readme.txt

 - Added flexslider to readme licenses, change to non-minified version
 - Updated Google Fonts font enqueuing method to match TwentySeventeen
 - Added URLs to specific images used in screenshot.png
+- Updated theme description and the readme with details about the compatibility plugin.

 Version 1.01 (2018-01-22)
 -------------------------